This privacy statement tells you what to expect when we collect personal information.

-We have also stated in our ICO registration that we will not transfer data outside the European Economic Area.
+We have also stated in our Information Commissioner’s Officer (ICO) registration that we will not transfer data outside the European Economic Area.

 We always transfer your personal data securely – through a secure FTP (File Transfer Protocol) website, or as a password-protected file.

-Unlike some organisations, we will not swap or sell your data to another organisation for them to use for marketing purposes.
+Unlike some organisations, we will never swap or sell your data to another organisation for them to use for marketing purposes.

-If you call our helpline we will record:
+If you contact our helpline we may record the following.

-- your interests in epilepsy and what affects you in your daily life, this helps us to monitor the demand for our services and to plan future content of our information booklets, fact sheets and web pages
+- Your interests in epilepsy and what affects you in your daily life.
+This helps us to monitor the demand for our services.
+It also helps us to plan the future content of our information booklets, fact sheets and web pages.

-- your age, epilepsy status and ethnicity, this helps us to identify trends in the types of people using our services and plan to improve access to our services
+- Your age, epilepsy status and ethnicity.
+This helps us to identify trends in the range of people using our services and plan to improve access to them.